-For my trip to EBC and Island peak, I utilized a 2 liter bladder along with two, 1 liter Nalgene bottles.
+For my trip to EBC and Island peak, I utilized a 2 liter bladder.
+I brought two, 1 liter Nalgene bottles.
 With these I used a combination of steripen and water purification

 tables.
 Drinking a minimum of 5 litres of water a day was essential to keep us hydrated at higher altitudes.
-Topping up our hydration even further with unlimited teas and soup at our tea houses was also a good idea we took advantage of.
-With so many cheap and realizable options out there for water treatment I would encourage people to invest time understanding what’s works best for them, such to limit purchasing of bottled water on the trails.
+Topping up our hydration even further with unlimited teas and soup at our tea houses was also a good idea.
+With so many cheap and realizable options out there for water treatment.
+I would encourage people to invest time understanding what’s works best for them, such to limit purchasing of bottled water on the trails.

 Ian Taylor Trekking adopt itineraries that give the whole group the best chances of success.
-We had 3 nights acclimatizing in Namche Bazar, 3,450m, and 2 nights in Dingboche 4,410m on our approach to EBC and Island Peak.
+We had three nights acclimatizing in Namche Bazar, 3,450m.
+Two nights in Dingboche 4,350m on our approach to EBC and Island Peak.
 More strategically we utilized a high camp at 5,500m on Island Peak ahead of summit night.
-This is located 400m higher than Island Peak base camp and was a key factor to our success as it reduced the altitude gain we faced on our summit day, hence better acclimatization and less fatigue.
+This is located 400m higher than Island Peak base camp.
+Island Peak High Camp was a key factor to our success.
+High Camp reduced the altitude gain we faced on our summit day, hence better acclimatization and less fatigue.